 Elder financial abuse can be a tricky situation to navigate, but financial advisors owe it to their clients to be on the lookout.
 When spotted early, the damage from this kind of exploitation can be minimized.

-Ashar Group is a nationally licensed life settlement firm that protects the best interests of policy owners by creating a competitive policy auction to deliver the best value to the seller.
+Ashar Group is a nationally licensed life settlement firm that protects policy owners' best interests by conducting a competitive policy auction to maximize value.
 Ashar Group does not sell life insurance, manage assets, or purchase policies.
 We are an independent resource for fiduciary advisors and their clients, specializing in life insurance valuation for planning purposes.